taoky/tsumugu/README.md

           Ignore 404 NOT FOUND as error when downloading files --auto-fallback
-          Allow automatically choose fallback parser when ParseError occurred --header <HEADER>
+          Allow automatically choose fallback parser when ParseError occurred -h, --help
-          Custom header for HTTP(S) requests in format "Headerkey: headervalue".
-Supports multiple --exclusion-v2
-          The exclusion v2 mode.
-To keep compatibility, this is off by default -h, --help
           Print help
   -V, --version